alexbfree/thesis/src/appendices.md

 - **Web Augmentation** - the process of modifying a web page to provide new functionality or access data after it has been downloaded to a user's we browser
 - **Web Extensions** - pieces of user code that are loaded into a web browser to modify or programmatically interrogate web pages
 - **Wisdom Curve** - the process of converting data, to information, to knowledge, to wisdom
-- **world2vec** - a system in Facebook that attempts to understand the world through analysis of social media content
+- **world2vec** - an internal system in Meta (Facebook) that attempts to understand the world through analysis of social media content, for commercial advantage